hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> means that this instance is functional, whereas a "True Negative" means
 >>> this instance is not functional.

-16. Scroll further down to the section with the heading "Results of ELM motif search after globular domain filtering, structural filtering and context filtering" to obtain an overview of all of the motifs and motif instnaces detected.
+step 16.
+Scroll further down to the section with the heading "Results of ELM motif search after globular domain filtering, structural filtering and context filtering" to obtain an overview of all of the motifs and motif instnaces detected.
 Each row also contains information on the Motif name, the matching